 Plan your visit to the Schaffelaer Castle

 Tickets & Opening Hours: Today the castle is owned by the local government and is a venue for parties and events.
-Although the castle itself is not open to the public, the beautiful surrounding parkland is as is the restaurant orangery which now houses a restaurant (both websites only available in Dutch).
+Although the castle itself is not open to the public, the beautiful surrounding parkland is.

 16. Hoensbroek Castle